Spanish galleon San José: Search and discovery

-The wreck of the San José is estimated to be worth billions of dollars, based on the speculation that it had up to 11 million 4-doubloons (i.e. 11 million 8 escudos gold coins, or 11 million coins each of 27 grams of 92% gold, totaling 8.8 million troy ounces AGW, or $11.5 billion) and many silver coins on board at the time of its sinking, similar to its surviving sister ship, San Joaquín.
+The wreck of the San José is estimated to be worth billions of dollars.
+This is based on the speculation that, similar to its surviving sister ship, San Joaquín, it had 11 million pesos in coins on board at the time of its sinking, worth up to $17 billion as of 2023.
 The silver and gold are from the mines of Potosí, Bolivia.
 The enormous value of this cargo has led to San José being called the "Holy Grail of Shipwrecks".

-A group of investors from the United States called Glocca Mora Co., operating under the name 'Sea Search Armada' (SSA), claimed to have found the shipwreck off the coast of Colombia in 1981, but Colombia refused to sign a 65%/35% share offer and refused SSA permission to conduct full salvage operations at the wreck site.
+A group of investors from the United States called Glocca Mora Co., operating under the name 'Sea Search Armada' (SSA) - spearheaded by noted historian Dr. Eugene Lyon, best known for having located and positively identified La Nuestra Senora de la Atocha and others - claimed to have found the shipwreck off the coast of Colombia in 1981.
+But Colombia says the ship was not at the claimed coordinates, refused to sign a 65%/35% share offer, and refused SSA permission to conduct full salvage operations at the wreck site.
 The Colombian parliament then passed a law giving the state the right to all of the treasure, leaving SSA with a 5% finder's fee, which was to be taxed at 45%.
-SSA sued Colombia in its own courts in 1989.
+SSA sued Colombia in Colombian courts in 1989.
 In July 2007, the Supreme Court of Colombia concluded that any treasure recovered would be split equally between the Colombian government and the explorers.
 Sea Search Armada subsequently sued in United States courts, but the case was dismissed twice, in 2011 and 2015 on technical grounds, and the galleon was declared the property of the Colombian state.
-The Colombian government declined to verify that the galleon was at the coordinates stated in the case.

-On 27 November 2015, the galleon San José was found by the Colombian Navy, though the discovery was not announced by then President of Colombia Juan Manuel Santos until 5 December.
+On 27 November 2015, the galleon San José was found in a different place by the Colombian Navy, announced by then President of Colombia Juan Manuel Santos on 5 December.
 The discovery was made using a REMUS 6000 autonomous underwater vehicle.
-From the dive photographs, Colombian marine archaeologists have identified San José by her bronze guns engraved with dolphins.
-Colombia has claimed the galleon as part of its submerged patrimony, thus it is constitutionally obliged to protect and preserve the ship and all of its sunken contents.
+From the dive photographs, Colombian marine archaeologists have identified San José by her bronze guns cast with dolphins.
+Colombia has claimed the galleon as part of its submerged patrimony; thus, it is constitutionally obliged to protect and preserve the ship and all of its sunken contents.
 The government of Colombia has classified the location of the galleon as a state secret.

+In 2022, Sea Search Armada filed suit at the Permanent Court of Arbitration reasserting its rights to the treasure, claiming that the supposed later Colombian discovery in a new, secret location, was actually in the same location discovered by SSA, and was merely a ruse to invalidate previous claims.

+Besides Colombia and Sea Search Armada, other groups also have laid claim to the treasure, including Spain, and indigenous groups from Potosí Bolivia since the treasure was mined by their people at Cerro Rico.